-Your health plan may also offer a 24-hour nurse line service for help with non-emergency situations.
-Check your member ID card for the phone number, if applicable to your plan.
+Your health plan may also offer a 24-hour Nurse Line service for help with non-emergency situations.
+You'll find the phone number on your member ID card if the program is available to you.

-"What is an emergency?"
+What is an emergency?